mks1313/project-3-client/README.md

 🛠️ **Technologies Used**

-    React: JavaScript library for building user interfaces.
+      - ** React**: JavaScript library for building user interfaces.
       Vite: Build tool that provides a fast development environment and optimized production builds.
       FontAwesome: Library for scalable vector icons and social logos.
       axios: Library for making HTTP requests to the backend API.
       Cloudinary: Used for handling and displaying images.
       Payload: Content management system for managing data (if applicable on the frontend). jsonwebtoken (JWT): For managing authentication tokens (if applicable on the frontend).
       bcrypt: For password hashing (if applicable on the frontend).

 🎨 **Styles and CSS**